da-ya08/FANUC-IDE/README.md

 Pull requests are welcome!
 For major changes, please open an issue first.

+## In the future
+It is planned to add a title and point information generator.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.